carpentries/instructor-training/11-carpentries.md

 Software Carpentry workshops focus on best practices for software development and use.
 Its workshops are:

-*   intended for people who have done some programming, but want to do better,
+*   intended for people who need to program more effectively to solve their computational challenges,
 *   not domain-specific, and
 *   modular --- each Software Carpentry lesson is standalone.